onesteinbv/addons-curq/README.md

 Creating a bundle is simple.
 Just add the flag: `bundle: True` to the module's `__manifest__.py` file.
 This ensures that all dependencies listed in `depends` are automatically uninstalled when the bundle is uninstalled.
 However, dependencies are only uninstalled if they are not required by any other installed bundle.
 For example, both `website_install` and `website_sale` depend on the website module.
-If both bundles are installed and you uninstall `website_install`, the `website` module will not be removed, because it’s still needed by `website_sale`.
+If both bundles are installed and you uninstall `website_install`, the `website` module will not be removed, because it's still needed by `website_sale`.

 ## GIT Aggregator